 The first step in facilitating standards of positive behaviour is communicating those standards to all students.
 At Calamvale Special School we emphasise the importance of teaching students the behaviours we want them to demonstrate at school using personalised and interactive approaches to support communicative function.
-Communicating behavioural and learning expectations is a form of universal behaviour support - a strategy to support all students and designed to prevent inappropriate behaviour and provide a framework for responding to unacceptable behaviour.
+Communicating behavioural and learning expectations is a form of universal behaviour support - a strategy to support all students and designed to prevent inappropriate behaviour and provide a framework for responding to behaviours of concern.

-School Wide Positive Behaviour Matrix
+CSS Schoolwide Positive Behaviour Matrix